2021 FBYC JUNIOR PROGRAM

 This race team is devoted to teaching novice sailors and beginning racers the fundamentals of racing, including boat speed and handling, tactics and strategy, whistle and flag starts, and mark rounding.
 The team is coached by college-level sailors, often graduates of our junior program, who concentrate on building confidence and taking young sailors to the next level of sailing in a safe and fun environment.
 The team will practice or attend regattas Thursdays through Sundays, and no sessions are mandatory.
 In 2019, we will support an Opti Green Fleet Team and an Opti White/Blue/Red Team as part of the program.
 Additionally, if five or more Lasers register, we will also support a Laser Team.
 Regattas are centered in the Southern Bay where overnight stays are unnecessary, and will include junior regattas at Ware River Yacht Club, Rappahannock River Yacht Club, Hampton Yacht Club, and our two summer regattas: the Commonwealth of Virginia Junior Championship and the Annual One-Design.
 Ages 7 to 15.
 (The team may be subdivided based on age.)
 June 22 through August 11.

 Opti Race Team

 Advanced race team for experienced Opti racers, coached by a world-class professional coach.
 Team members provide their own boat and equipment.
-The team will practice or attend regattas six full days a week and travel across the Chesapeake Bay concentrating on CBYRA Corum Cup high point regattas.
+The team will practice or attend regattas five full days a week and travel to select regattas on the Chesapeake Bay.
 The team may also attend large national and regional USODA events outside the Chesapeake Bay area.
 Significant travel is required.
 The coaches will concentrate on individualized instruction centered on advanced racing techniques in preparation for top-level competition.
 Ages 10 to 15.
-June 9 through August 12.
+June 15 through August 11.

 Laser Race Team